 There are many steps you can take to protect yourself and loved ones from Snapchat nude scams.
 Here are the top things you can do to stay safe:

 - Don’t Send Nude Photos on Snapchat.
 The obvious solution to not becoming a victim of Snapchat nude scams is to avoid sending nudes entirely.
-Even sending nudes to partners can be a risk.
-There’s no telling what will happen if your relationship dissolves.
-The pictures could also be shared against your will to third parties willing to blackmail you.
+Even sending images to partners can be a risk; there’s no telling what might happen if a relationship dissolves.
+Furthermore, pictures can be intercepted or shared against your will to third parties, which is often how users first begin to be blackmailed on Snapchat.

 - Be cautious of what you post publicly.
 Snapchat profiles now allow users to make public stories and posts that anyone can see.
 However, this can give blackmailers more information to use against you.
 Make sure the content on your public profile reveals little or no pertinent information.